What a Son Needs From His Mom

 Although her motives in advocating against people fruitfully multiplying are purely economical—which I don’t agree with—she makes a very good point.

-People are having children to satisfy their own selfish desires, which is evidence of why tests are being made to abort babies who are special needs.
+People are having children to satisfy their own selfish desires.

 When we understand that having children is a blessing, not only because it brings us joy but because it’s fulfilling a commandment made by God, we can more clearly understand that letting go of control in our children’s lives is necessary, not only for their well being, but for ours.